dcusworth/image_spark_mpi/README.md

 # Parallelized Image Recognition in Spark + MPI
-## CS205 - Interim progress report
+## CS205 - Final Report
+## Tim Clements, Daniel Cusworth, Joannes (Bram) Maasakkers

+Image recognition is an old subject in artificial intelligence, which has recently been subject to intense development thanks to computational advances.
+Private industry has developed a variety of multi-layered image recognition processors algorithms (e.g., AlexNet, GoogleNet) and software (e.g., TensorFlow, Caffe) to classify arbitrary images into categories.
+These advances have applications in facial recognition, self-driving automobiles, and social media (to name just a few).
+However, training large batches of images for classification is still a computationally intensive process and the predictive ability of an image recognition framework improves with the number of ingested samples.

-Image recognition is a hot topic in machine learning.
-It has a lot of applications including in self-driving vehicles that have to identify different objects on the road and respond based on their location and movement.
-Our project is to apply statistical learning theory in the OpenMP and Spark frameworks to classify images.
-We further aim to optimize the training of our learning algorithm by implementing MPI parallelization.
-We will explore both model and data parallelization as many examples of labeled images are critical to training an accurate model.
+Our project is to apply statistical learning theory in the MPI, OpenMP, and Spark frameworks to classify images.
+We further perform parallal hybridization of OpenMP and MPI.
+We develop three parallel algorithm frameworks, 1) model parallelism MPI + OpenMP, 2) data parallelism MPI + OpenMP, and 3) model parallelism Spark.

-### Project Goals
-- Implement both serial, OpenMPI+MPI, and Spark regularized statistical learning algorithms.
-This will initially take the form of a linear classifier (e.g. 1-layer neural network) with L-2 loss.
-- Analyze and benchmark data vs. model parallelization approaches.
-Weigh the benefits of computation cost vs. testing accuracy.
-- Build a framework where custom images can be imported.

 ### Learning algorithm
 We implement a multi-class linear classifier (one hidden layer neutral network) to perform a training, validation, and testing split on the data.
+The learning algorithm is known as Regularized Linear Least Squares or Ridge Regression [(Tibshirani, 1996)].

+The solution to the fitted "weights" or coefficients can be solved analytically:

+Deep machine learning algorithms (e.g., GoogleNet) have several "layers" where more weights are fit with a nonlinear activation function.
+Thus solving the problem requires numerical optimization (e.g., stochastic gradient descent).
+For this pro

 The current implementation uses the MNIST database [(LeCun et al. 1998)](http://yann.lecun.com/exdb/mnist/) that consists handwritten digits (0-9).
 The database includes a training set of 60,000 and a test set of 10,000 each consisting of 28 by 28 pixels.
 Each pixel has a value between 0 and 255 (white to black).
 If time permits, we are planning to expand our model to import our own images (see 'Future Work').

 ### Serial implementation
 We first benchmark the serial implementation on Odyssey for different problem sizes.
 The code used for this is included in [Code_Serial.py](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Code/Code_Serial.py).
 As shown in the Figure below, we find that runtime scales linearly with the number of samples studied.
 The model reaches above 70% accuracy for the larger training sets.